-Since this entire series is how to be blessed this year, and we know that our Rewarder is God, then to please Him and put ourselves in the position to be blessed means that we never doubt or question His desire to bless us—which means we have a singleness of mind.
+Since this entire series is how to be blessed, and we know that our Rewarder is God, then to please Him and put ourselves in the position to be blessed means that we never doubt or question His desire to bless us—which means we have a singleness of mind.

 Take a look at this very powerful and insightful principle and promise:

 "Consider it all joy, my brethren, when you encounter various trials,